-A 2016 case study from Portugal, Pneumococcal pneumonia vaccine breakthroughs and failures after 13-valent pneumococcal conjugated vaccine, describes 19 cases of IPD pneumonia in which 9 children were not vaccinated and 10 children are caused by vaccine serotypes (VT) and 30% are were.
-Of those 10 vaccinated children, 6 had 4 doses, 3 had 3 doses and only I had 2 doses of PCVI3.
-The Summary of Key Points cites the same PCV13 serotypes 2 rows PPV23All and NVT (circled on the left) and 3 & I9A that the Canadian report cites:
+A 2016 case study from Portugal, Pneumococcal pneumonia vaccine breakthroughs and failures after 13-valent pneumococcal conjugated vaccine, describes 19 cases of IPD pneumonia in Vaccine Safety Report 3 Page 17 which 9 children were not vaccinated and 10 children were.
+Of those 10 vaccinated children, 6 had 4 doses, 3 had 3 doses and only 1 had 2 doses of PCV13.
+The Summary of Key Points cites the same PCV13 serotypes 3 & 19A that the Canadian report cites:

-- epidemiological pattern of pneumococcal invasive disease in children, particularly after the introduction of serotypes). pneumococcal conjugated vaccines (PCV). - and vaccine breakthrough have been reported. - We describe four cases of Streptococcus pneumoniae serotype 3 vaccine failure and three cases of vaccine breakthrough (2 with serotype 3 and 1 with serotype 19A). - This work represents additional insight in PCVI3 efficacy and can be useful in Public Health policies, i.e., maintaining an effective surveillance on pneumococcal invasive involved in vaccine failures and breakthroughs.
+- In the last years, we have witnessed a change in the epidemiological pattern of pneumococcal invasive disease in children, particularly after the introduction of pneumococcal conjugated vaccines (PCV). - PCV are highly effective, but some cases of vaccine failure and vaccine breakthrough have been reported. - We describe four cases of Streptococcus pneumoniae serotype 3 vaccine failure and three cases of vaccine breakthrough (2 with serotype 3 and 1 with serotype 19A). - This work represents additional insight in PCV13 efficacy and can be useful in Public Health policies, i.e., maintaining an effective surveillance on pneumococcal invasive disease, in order to better understand the mechanisms involved in vaccine failures and breakthroughs.